mrupley/MNSTCreator/README.md

 # MNSTCreator
-Creator Tool for a monster battle type game
+Creator Tool for a monster battle type game.
+This tool is used to create new moves, new monsters, and new zones to battle in.
+It is meant as a tool to help a designer create the content of the game, export it as a JSON file, and then be input into the game through JSON.
+The tool is designed to be able to balance all abilities, create new monsters, link the art, and design new zones independently from the game.

 ## Sample images

 1. monsters tab: